stack-auth/stack/packages/stack/README.md

 Stack is an open-source, self-hostable, and highly customizable authentication and user management system.

 We provide frontend and backend libraries for Next.js, React, and JavaScript.
 You can set it up in one minute and scale with the project as it grows.
-Think of it as Supabase Auth or next-auth, but better.

 ## Features